zjin-lcf/HeCBench/README.md

     It works with a `.json` file containing the benchmark names, a regex to find the timings in the benchmark output and optional arguments that must be provided to the benchmark binary.
-The `subset.json` contains roughly 70 of the benchmarks for cuda, hip and sycl at the moment, more work would be required to support the rest of the benchmarks.
+The `subset.json` contains a subset of the benchmarks for cuda, hip and sycl at the moment, so more work would be required to support the rest of the benchmarks.
 In addition if there are failing benchmarks in the `.json` list, an additional text file can be provided with a list of benchmarks to skip when running all of them.
 Benchmarks in the text file can still be run explicitly.

-    For example to run all the SYCL benchmarks and then all the CUDA benchmarks and compare the two:
+    For example, to run all the SYCL benchmarks and then all the CUDA benchmarks and compare the two:

     ```